Montenegro

 Trade in Montenegro

-Montenegro was the world’s 143rd largest exporter of goods and 91st largest exporter of commercial services in 2021.
-Export values were $515 and $1,792 million USD respectively.
-Montenegro’s top export category was fuels and mining products, followed by manufactures, and agricultural products.
-In 2020, Montenegro’s main export destination markets for goods and services trade were to Serbia, Slovenia and Hungary, with trade representing 87.01 per cent of GDP.
-In terms of imports, Montenegro’s import values were $2,956 and $742 million USD respectively in 2021.
-Montenegro’s top import category was manufactures, followed by agricultural products and fuels and mining products.
+Montenegro was the world’s 163rd largest exporter of goods and 102nd largest exporter of commercial services in 2022.
+Export values were $742 million and $2.37 billion USD respectively.
+Montenegro’s top export category was Fuels and mining products, followed by Manufactures, and Agricultural products.
+In 2022, Montenegro’s main export destination markets for goods and services trade were to Serbia, Slovenia and Hungary, with trade representing 125.90 per cent of GDP.
+In terms of imports, Montenegro is the world’s 152nd largest importer of goods and 135th largest importer of commercial services.
+Import values were $3.70 billion and $1.02 billion USD respectively in 2022.
+Montenegro’s top import category was Manufactures, followed by Agricultural products and Fuels and mining products.
 Leading import partners were Serbia, China and Germany.
-Montenegro is part of 5 different Regional Trade Agreements, such as Central European Free Trade Agreement (CEFTA) 2006, EFTA – Montenegro and EU – Montenegro. |
+Montenegro is part of 5 different Regional Trade Agreements, including Central European Free Trade Agreement (CEFTA) 2006 and EFTA – Montenegro. |

 General InformationThis section includes general information on the economy, legal system, official languages and links to additional demographic information. |